A valve end, or apex, having the shape of a head, or the shape of a rounded knob.

 Other terms for valve ends include subcapitate (less strongly capitate), rostrate, and subrostrate (less strongly rostrate).
 Subcapitate and subrostrate are quite similar and many taxa may be described as having subcapitate to subrostrate valve ends.

 In general, capitate and subcapitate ends are more expanded than the most narrow point on the valve, while rostrate and subrostrate ends are not more expanded than the most narrow point.

 A type of central process unique to the genus Orthoseira.
 The internal openings are simple, while the external openings are composed of well-defined collars.

-A valve surface covered with small bumps or elevated bits of silica is termed ‘colliculate’.
+A valve surface covered with small bumps or elevated bits of silica.

-A structure found in the genus Aulacoseira.
-The collum is the narrow, hyaline area on the valve mantle.
-A small furrow, the sulcus, separates the collum from the portion of the valve mantle with areolae.
+The narrow, hyaline area on the valve mantle in the genus Aulacoseira.
+A small furrow, or sulcus, separates the collum from the portion of the valve mantle with areolae.
+See also ringleiste.

-A thin siliceous covering over the striae on the external valve surface.
-The conopeum may be slightly to distinctly elevated from the valve face.
-The width of conopea is variable, but may extending to the valve margin.
-This structure is visible with scanning electron microscope.
-Conopea have been found to contain symbiotic nitrogen-fixing cyanobacteria and are found in a number of genera, including Fallacia, Lyrella, Microcostatus and Sellaphora.
+A thin siliceous covering on the external valve surface.
+The conopeum may be slightly to distinctly elevated from the valve face and may partially or completely cover the striae and extend to the valve margin.
+This structure is visible only with the scanning electron microscope.
+Conopea have been found to contain symbiotic nitrogen-fixing cyanobacteria and are found in a number of genera, including Fallacia, Lyrella, Microcostatus, Nitzschia and Sellaphora.

 A thin covering of silica that possesses fine pores.
 The cribrum is located on the internal opening of an areola.
 This structure is visible only with scanning electron microscopy.